 Other areas like the West End are great alternatives with plenty to offer from cool pubs to expansive greenspaces that’ll let you escape the city buzz.

 Need some pointers?
-Here’s a quick summary some of the best areas to stay in Glasgow for travellers:
+Here are the best areas to stay in Glasgow for travellers:

 - Central Glasgow: The most popular area to stay in Glasgow and home to the bulk of the city’s top attractions for travellers.
 You can’t go wrong picking one of the top hotels here!